Economic history of India: Coinage

 Punch marked silver ingots were in circulation in the 6th-5th century BC.
 They were the first metallic coins minted around the 6th century BC by the Mahajanapadas of the Gangetic plains and were India's earliest traces of coinage.

 Maurya Empire

-Maurya Empire, c.
-250 BC, conceptualised as a network of core areas connected by trade- and coomunication routes.
+Maurya Empire under king Ashoka, c.250 BCE.

 During the Maurya Empire (c.
 321–185 BC), important changes and developments affected the Indian economy.
 It was the first time most of India was unified under one ruler.
 With an empire in place, trade routes became more secure.

+Agriculture constituted the backbone of the Mauryan economy, with the state actively promoting land reclamation, settlement of cultivators, and the construction and maintenance of irrigation works such as canals and reservoirs, particularly in the Gangetic plains.

+The Mauryan state exercised extensive control over trade, industry, and commerce, as described in the Arthashastra of Kautilya, which lays down detailed regulations regarding markets, prices, weights and measures, taxation, and state policies.

 The empire spent considerable resources building and maintaining roads.
-The improved infrastructure, combined with increased security, greater uniformity in measurements, and increasing usage of coins as currency, enhanced trade.
-During this time India's share is estimated to have been from 32% to 35% of the world economy.